-Emily Smith-Sangster is a Ph.D. candidate studying Pharaonic period Egyptian art and archaeology, with a focus on Abydos in the New Kingdom.
-Her dissertation investigates the construction and expression of post-mortem identity in Upper Egypt, with a particular focus on aspects of local practice.
-Additional research interests include questions related to gender, disability, embodiment, and sensorialism.
+Emily Smith-Sangster is a Ph.D. candidate studying Pharaonic period Egyptian art and archaeology with a focus on the New Kingdom.
+Her dissertation investigates the construction and expression of post-mortem identity in early New Kingdom Abydos, with a particular focus on the recently discovered Ahmose Cemetery in South Abydos, which she helped to excavate as part of the Abydos South Project (ASP).
+Her approach relies on examinations of local practice and landscape archaeology, as well as questions related to gender, disability, embodiment, and sensorialism.

-Smith-Sangster is an active field archaeologist, excavating the New Kingdom cemetery at South Abydos, in association with Princeton University and UPenn, as part of her dissertation research.
-She also has extensive excavation experience from years working in CRM and as a unit supervisor at annual field schools.
+Smith-Sangster is an active field archaeologist, serving as an excavation supervisor for ASP.
+She also has extensive excavation experience from years working in Cultural Resource Management and as a unit supervisor at annual field schools.

 “Crutched Pharaoh, Seated Hunter: An Analysis of Artistic 'Portrayals' of Tutankhamun’s Disabilities,” Forthcoming, JARCE 57 (2021).

 “Personalized Experience or Royal Canon?
 A Reanalysis of the Theory of Tutankhamun’s Iconography of Disability,” KMT 32:3 (2021).

 “The Abydos Temple of Khentiamentiu,” Database of Religious History.
 Vancouver, B.C.: University of British Columbia.
 June 4, 2021.

 “Old Kingdom Religion at Abydos.”
 Database of Religious History.
 Vancouver, B.C.: University of British Columbia.
 June 6, 2021.